Search is on for 7 missing US sailors, cause of ship collision off Japan

 - The incident occurred in a busy maritime zone

-The 10,000-ton guided-missile destroyer USS Fitzgerald and the ACX Crystal, a 29,000-ton container ship flagged in the Philippines, collided at 1:30 a.m.
-Saturday local time, officials said.
+The 10,000-ton guided-missile destroyer USS Fitzgerald and the ACX Crystal, a 29,000-ton container ship flagged in the Philippines, collided early Saturday local time, officials said.

 The destroyer suffered severe damage to its starboard side, while the container ship sustained light damage.